 Is it a room you shut off and only use for half the year?

 Or does your conservatory space no longer suit your family’s needs?

 If you’ve answered ‘yes’ to any of these, you’re not alone.
 Thousands of homeowners have conservatories which have seen better days.

-Often, there’s a good chance that an ageing polycarbonate roof (similar to the one below) is to blame.
+Often, there’s a good chance that an ageing polycarbonate roof is to blame.

 Thankfully, you can now change the way your conservatory looks and feels with one cost-effective switch.